WorldofJARcraft/CVA6-Vivado-Project-with-Xilinx-AXI-Ethernet/README.md

     make program-device
 ```
 This assumes proper installation of Vivado drivers; see the Vivado installation manual.
+Make sure the SD card is inserted **before attempting to program**.

 ### Connecting to the Console and Booting
 You can use your favorite console emulator, e.g., picocom, to connect to the board: